pirsch-analytics/blog/content/techstack/index.md

 Pirsch uses two databases, Postgres and [ClickHouse](https://clickhouse.tech/).
 You have probably heard of Postgres before.
 We use it to store user account data and configuration.
 It is part of the server cluster because it is not heavily loaded and therefore does not need its own server.

 However, you may not have heard of ClickHouse.
 It is an analytical OLAP database developed by Yandax.
 The main difference with generalized databases like Postgres is that it stores data in a time series on disk.
 This allows data to be quickly searched and aggregated based on time ranges.
 We chose it because it fits our needs perfectly and is very well supported on GitHub.
-It is installed on its own server because it can get very power hungry and we want to keep response times low.
+It is installed on its own server because it can get very power-hungry and we want to keep response times low.
 At the moment it only uses a small virtual machine with two cores and 4 GB of RAM, but we can always scale it up.

 ### Deployment